nquintana7/nekSoC-ethernet/README.md

 ### Perfomance & Verification
 - Verified on the Tang Primer 20K.
-- Tested with a Python script blasting random UDP packets directly from a PC to the FPGA.
+- Tested with a Python script blasting random UDP packets directly from a PC to the FPGA (tested with 100k packets).
 The FPGA runs a top loopback module.
 The script waits for the successful loopback return before dispatching the next packet.
 - Achieved 100% success rate with this script, with a 1.25 ms avg latency (including python/OS overhead)

-Round trip latency is 1.25 ms

 ### To-Do List
 - Stress test for non-stop receiving packets